 Costs of revenue consist principally of salaries, employee benefits and stock compensation expense, reimbursable and non-reimbursable travel costs, subcontractor fees, and immigration related expenses for IT professionals.
 Selling and marketing expenses are charged to operating expenses as incurred.
 Selling and marketing expenses are those expenses associated with promoting and selling the Company's services and include such items as sales and marketing personnel salaries, stock compensation expense and related fringe benefits, commissions, travel, and the cost of advertising and other promotional activities.
-Advertising and promotional expenses incurred were approximately \$255, \$204 and \$253 for the fiscal years ended March 31, 2014, 2013 and 2012, respectively.
+Advertising and promotional expenses incurred were approximately \$430, \$255 and \$204 for the fiscal years ended March 31, 2015, 2014 and 2013, respectively.

-General and administrative expenses include other operating items such as officers' and administrative personnel salaries, stock compensation expense and related fringe benefits, legal and audit expenses, public company related expenses, insurance, provision for doubtful accounts, depreciation and amortization and operating lease expenses.
+General and administrative expenses include other operating items such as officers' and administrative personnel salaries, stock compensation expense and related fringe benefits, legal and audit expenses, public company related expenses, insurance, provision for doubtful accounts, depreciation and amortization, including amortization of purchased intangibles and operating lease expenses.